sonata-nfv/son-install/README.md

 ### Example to CREATE a new platform from the scratch

-To deploy a new Service Platform (SP)
+To deploy a new Service Platform (SP) to the Openstack VIM at Altice Labs on top of CentOS 7:
-* ansible-playbook son-cmud.yml -e 'ops=create environ=sp'
+* ansible-playbook son-cmud.yml -e 'ops=create environ=sp pop=alabs distro=Core'

-To create a new Demonstration Infrastructure (DI)
+To create a new Demonstration Infrastructure (DI) on the NCSRD' Openstack running on top of Ubuntu 16.04:
-* ansible-playbook son-cmud.yml -e 'ops=create environ=di'
+* ansible-playbook son-cmud.yml -e 'ops=create environ=di pop=ncsrd distro=xenial'

 ### Example to MANAGE the life-cycle of a platform

 To stop ALL the services at the SP platform
-* ansible-playbook son-cmud.yml -e 'ops=manage environ=sp action=stop svc=all'
+* ansible-playbook son-cmud.yml -e 'ops=manage environ=sp pop=ncsrd distro=xenial action=stop svc=all'

 To ask for the status of all the SP services
-* ansible-playbook son-cmud.yml -e 'ops=manage environ=sp action=status svc=all'
+* ansible-playbook son-cmud.yml -e 'ops=manage environ=sp pop=ncsrd distro=xenial action=status svc=all'

 ### Example to UPGRADE a platform (to be enhanced on future release)

-To upgrade a Qualification Infrastructure (QI)
+To upgrade a Qualification Infrastructure (QI) - this implementation is on the roadmap
-* ansible-playbook son-cmud.yml -e 'ops=upgrade environ=qi'
+* ansible-playbook son-cmud.yml -e 'ops=upgrade environ=qi pop=alabs'

 To upgrade the Continuous Integration Infrastructure (CI)
-* ansible-playbook son-cmud.yml -e 'ops=upgrade environ=ci'
+* ansible-playbook son-cmud.yml -e 'ops=upgrade environ=ci pop=ncsrd'

 ### Example to DESTROY a platform

 To terminate a SP platform
-* ansible-playbook on-cmud.yml -e 'ops=destroy environ=sp'
+* ansible-playbook on-cmud.yml -e 'ops=destroy environ=sp pop=alabs'

 ### Dependencies